 “The ASCA organization has done a tremendous job of positioning ASCs and their interests well on the national political stage.
-The legislation they have helped to generate benefits the interests of ASCs, patients and third-party payers nation-wide.
-We remain optimistic about the growing role ASCs can play in our healthcare ecosystem.” – Hannah Hagan
+The legislation helped to generate benefits for the interests of ASCs, patients and third-party payers nationwide.
+We remain optimistic about the growing role ASCs can play in our healthcare ecosystem.”

 Deciphering the 2023 ASC Payment System

 The Centers for Medicare and Medicaid Services (CMS) recently released the ASC Payment System Final Rule for 2023.
 This includes updated payment rates as well as new reimbursement and coverage policies.
 Among the many changes and updates, the three key billing shifts to keep tabs on are: